Skip Main Navigation

 Current Vacancies

-To apply, please submit a CV, a covering letter of no more than 2 pages and a short Essential Information Form (including details of referees).
+To apply, please submit an up-to-date CV, a covering letter of no more than 2 pages, a short Essential Information Form (including details of referees), and the Equality and Diversity Monitoring Form.
+Shortlisted applicants will also be required to attend an in-person interview at our offices and meet the Director and staff.

 Key dates:

-• Interview dates: From week commencing Monday 19th May 2025
+Interview dates: Anticipated as week commencing Mon 11th August 2025

 Volunteer